 To unload all topics for a namespace and trigger reassignments:

 pulsar-admin namespaces unload tenant/namespace

-Since the load for the topics in a bundle might change over time, or could just be hard to predict upfront, bundles can be split in 2 by brokers.
-The new smaller bundles can then be reassigned to different brokers.
+Since the load for the topics in a bundle might change over time, or predicting upfront might just be hard, brokers can split bundles into two.
+The new smaller bundles can be reassigned to different brokers.

 The splitting happens based on some tunable thresholds.
 Any existing bundle that exceeds any of the threshold is a candidate to be split.
 By default the newly split bundles are also immediately offloaded to other brokers, to facilitate the traffic distribution.

 # enable/disable namespace bundle auto split loadBalancerAutoBundleSplitEnabled=true # enable/disable automatic unloading of split bundles loadBalancerAutoUnloadSplitBundlesEnabled=true # maximum topics in a bundle, otherwise bundle split will be triggered loadBalancerNamespaceBundleMaxTopics=1000 # maximum sessions (producers + consumers) in a bundle, otherwise bundle split will be triggered loadBalancerNamespaceBundleMaxSessions=1000 # maximum msgRate (in + out) in a bundle, otherwise bundle split will be triggered loadBalancerNamespaceBundleMaxMsgRate=30000 # maximum bandwidth (in + out) in a bundle, otherwise bundle split will be triggered loadBalancerNamespaceBundleMaxBandwidthMbytes=100 # maximum number of bundles in a namespace (for auto-split) loadBalancerNamespaceMaximumBundles=128